Submit your work, meet writers and drop the ads. Become a member

 I sipped, I burned, I thought her name,

-then let it drift in urban sprawl.
+it drifted in suburban sprawl.

 She’s someone else’s Sunday now